Opera in Latin America

 In the 20th century many nationalist operas were composed across Latin America, with particularly thriving opera scenes in Mexico, Argentina and Brazil.
 Today, there are numerous active opera houses throughout Latin America and composers continue to write new operas.
 We also have organizations such as the International Brazilian Opera Company (IBOC) and Opera Hispanica who are promoting new Latin American operatic repertoire internationally.

 18th-century opera

 In 1711, the opera Partenope premiered in Mexico City.
 Its music was by Manuel de Zumaya, the most important Mexican baroque composer.
 This opera is particularly important because it was the first opera composed in North America and the first opera composed in the Americas by someone from the Americas.

 19th-century opera

 The first opera composed and premiered in Brazil was José Maurício Nunes Garcia's I Due Gemelli; the text has since been lost.
 A Noite de São João may be considered the first truly Brazilian opera, with a text in Portuguese by Elias Álvares Lobo.
 The most famous Brazilian composer was Antônio Carlos Gomes.
 Many of his operas premiered in Italy, with texts in Italian.
 However, Gomes often used typically Brazilian themes in his work, such as in his operas Il Guarany and Lo schiavo.

+Although Mexico and other countries had already begun producing their own opera, Europe’s opinion of these new operas was regarded as more important than Latin America’s own opinion.
+Moreover, most performers in Mexico were European, and it took a substantial amount of time before Mexico gained its own control over its own opera companies and performances.